Designing and Building a Homebuilt Linux Computer

 The number one rule when purchasing hardware for Linux is to avoid anything with "Win" in its name, such as "Winprinter" or "Winmodem."
 These devices tend to be designed to be as inexpensive as possible, and usually lack internal controller chips or onboard processors.
 They use components of the Windows operating system to take over the duties of the parts they lack; therefore, few (if any) of them can be made to work on a Linux box.

 The second rule is to always check first before you buy to see if your hardware will work with your Linux distribution.
 This is especially important with motherboards.
-Although Linux should install on most recent mobo's (core components such as drive controllers being pretty much OS-neutral), there are a few that do have issues with Linux.
-In addition, you'll want to make sure that all of the mobo's onboard components will work, such as integrated nic's, modems, sound cards, and so forth.
+You'll want to make sure that all of the mobo's onboard components will work, such as integrated NIC's, modems, sound cards, and so forth.
+Fortunately, most of them do nowadays.
+But it wouldn't hurt to ask on the Linux.org Forum or the forum for the Linux distribution you're thinking about installing.

 The third rule is to resist the temptation to buy brand-new, bleeding-edge hardware unless you are certain that it is supported in Linux.
 Since many Linux drivers are written by volunteers, it may take a while before newly released hardware will work in Linux -- and some never will.
 So be sure there's driver support before you buy that brand-new video card.